 The walking streets get really lively at night.
 Treat yourself to a nice dinner before going for a walk and keeping an eye and ear out for where the party is at.
 No matter what your music taste is, Shkodër has something for you.

 This huge lake crosses the border to Montenegro (called Skadar Lake there) and in fact only 1/3 of it is in Albania.
 The lake is the largest in the Balkans and is an important source of biodiversity in the region.
-Lake Shkodër is within easy reach of the city.
+The lake has rich flora and fauna.
+Lake Shkodra and its connected delta of Buna is one of Europe’s five sites for wintering birds.
+Home to the rare Dalmatian pelican and the world’s second largest colony of pygmy cormorant – come here at any time of the year and you will have the chance to see wetland life in all its glory.
+Lake Shkodra is within easy reach of the city.
 There are a few towns and beaches along the lake so just find the right place and enjoy your day on the lake.

-If you have enough time, you can also make a trip from Shkodër.
+If you have enough time, you can also make a day trip from Shkodër.
 This city is the gateway to the stunning region known as the Albanian Alps.
 Try to spend as much time as possible there so you can really get the most of those beautiful mountains.
-I suggest you to visit Theth and the Albanian Alps or take the Koman Ferry to Valbone.
+Besides visiting Theth for a few days, which is a must in my opinion, I suggest you to take the Komani Lake ferry to Valbone or do a day trip to Shala River.

 And yeah, don’t forget to try raki (very strong aniseed-flavoured liqueur).